 This was seen as a case to defend.
 The claim proceeded to trial where it was dismissed against the member after two days.
-Dr B held up well under cross-examination during a remote trial, due to the COVID-19 pandemic.
+Dr B held up well under cross-examination during the trial, which was held remotely due to the COVID-19 pandemic.

 The judge preferred Dr B’s account – to the effect that he had performed the baby check including a hip examination in line with his usual practice – over that of the claimant whose evidence was found to lack credibility.